 Amy, the girl we met on our journey, turned up early the next morning, desperate to join our room as the hostel she had found was a disaster.
 Thankfully, our hostel had space AND she managed to get the last bed in our room!

 We all planned our day with another girl in our room, too.
-We would search for all the street art and then hopefully have time to head out to the viewpoint over Penang or at least Kek Lok Si temple.
+We would search for all the awesome street art, armed with a helpful map, and then hopefully have time to head out to the viewpoint over Penang, after checking out Kek Lok Si temple.

 We stopped off by a temple where two other travellers wanted their picture taken – ten minutes later, we were by the swing art, and bumped into them again.
-It turned out they were also planning to go up to the temple, so we all decided it would be cool to go together.
+It turned out they were also planning to go up to Kek Lok Si temple, so we all decided to go together.

-It was actually a really good day.
-We stopped off in one of the cute cafés along Love Lane before catching our bus, and by the time we were heading out to Kek Lok Si on the edge of the city, it was going to be too late to do the tram as well.
+It was turning out to be a really good day.
+We stopped off in one of the cute cafés along Love Lane before catching our bus, although by the time we were heading out to Kek Lok Si on the edge of the city, it was going to be too late to do the tram to the viewpoint as well.

 It’s also incredibly ornate and the details are astonishing.
 Pictures cannot show how huge this thing is.